Chen-XueWen/AutoSurveyClaw/README.md

 AutoSurveyClaw is an autonomous pipeline that transforms a research topic into a publication-ready survey paper.
 Specify a topic, configure your LLM, and the pipeline handles literature search, synthesis, taxonomy generation, multi-pass drafting, peer review simulation, and LaTeX export — fully unattended.

+**[LATEST UPDATE]**

-**CAN RUN USING GEMMA4:E4B MODEL TO DO THE SURVEY and COMPATIBLE WITH OPENCLAW AS SEEN IN THE SCREENSHOT BELOW**
+**RUN USING GEMMA4:E4B MODEL TO DO THE SURVEY and COMPATIBLE WITH OPENCLAW AS SEEN IN THE SCREENSHOT BELOW**

+See config_qml_e4b.yaml for configuration and the output in artifacts and demo folder

 <p align="center">
   <img src="image/telegram_openclaw.png" alt="AutoSurveyClaw mascot" width="600"/>
 </p>

 ---